SfireInc/DevOps2/readme.md

 2. List the existing Beats in the Elastic world, and explain in 1-2 lines what data it is supposed to collect.

+    - Filebeat : for logs files
+    - Metricbeat : for system-level metrics
+    - Packetbeat : A network packet analyzer
+    - Winlogbeat : collecting windows event logs
+    - Auditbeat : for audit data (identifying securtiy breaches and so on)
+    - Heartbeat : for uptime monitoring
+    - Functionbeat : for monitoring cloud environments

 3. List the steps you followed and the command you run in order to set up Filebeat.
     We encoutered some trouble with filebeat due too the absence of /var/lib/docker/containers on WSL.
     We decided to test with /var/run/docker.sock but the same probleme occured.